ethereum-optimism/superchain-ops/tasks/eth/base-002-fp-upgrade/README.md

 ## Objective

-This is the playbook upgrades Base Mainnet to use the permissionless fault proofs system.
+This playbook upgrades Base Mainnet to use the permissionless fault proofs system.

 The Base team has already deployed and tested the fault proof contract set.
 Refer to the [release notes](https://github.com/ethereum-optimism/optimism/releases/tag/op-contracts%2Fv1.6.0) for the contract release details.